PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="sensitive-routes"></a> Sensitive Routes

 List of route prefixes.
-The Perimeterx module will always match the request URI with this prefix list, and if a match is found will create a server-to-server call, even if the cookie is valid and its score is low.
+The PerimeterX module will always match the request URI with this prefix list, and if a match is found will create a server-to-server call, even if the cookie is valid and its score is low.

 **Default: Empty list**